Exergetic Port-Hamiltonian Systems Modeling Language

-\Cref{fig:emhd} demonstrates the hierarchical specification of a model for electro-magneto-hydrodynamics.
-For simplicity, a spatial domain with empty or isolated boundary is assumed such that only the in-domain interconnection of the different models needs to be dealt with.
-The {yellow} filling of the inner boxes in~\cref{fig:f,fig:emhd_top} indicates that another composite system, which in turn is specified with its own interconnection pattern, is supplied as input.
-Recursively substituting into all yellow inner boxes the respective interconnection patterns would yield an equivalent model specification without hierarchical decomposition.
-The composition of interconnection patterns through substitution is uniquely defined as long as interfaces match.
-Similarly, one can add a level of nesting by refactoring a number of subsystems into a reusable composite subsystem.
-In the fluid model, one could for instance factor out the kinetic energy system filling the box $\mathtt{kin}$ and the internal energy subsystem filling the box $\mathtt{int}$ into a reusable ideal compressible fluid model.
+\Cref{fig:emhd} shows the hierarchical specification of a plasma model.
+For simplicity, a spatial domain with isolated boundary is assumed such that only the in-domain interconnection of the different models needs to be dealt with.
+A {red} filling indicates that the respective input is a primitive system modeling an irreversible process.
+A {yellow} filling signifies that the input is a nested composite system, specified in terms of its own pattern.
+Recursively substituting into all yellow boxes the respective patterns would yield an equivalent model specification without the hierarchical decomposition.
+The composition of patterns through substitution is uniquely defined whenever interfaces match (possibly up to a given renaming of the ports).
+No additional data or handling of `edge cases' is required.
+One can hence easily add levels of abstraction by refactoring subsystems into reusable parts.
+In the fluid model, one could for instance factor out the kinetic energy system filling box $\mathtt{kin}$ and the internal energy system filling box $\mathtt{int}$ into a reusable model of an ideal compressible fluid, see~\cite{2024LohmayerKrausLeyendecker}.